13 Hilarious Inventions That Failed Spectacularly

 No fat, no calories, no problem, right?
 Wrong.
 This food additive promised to transform America’s expanding waistlines, but all it did was send people to the bathroom doubled-over in pain.
 Side effects of eating Olestra include intense diarrhea and anal leakage, according to ABC.
 (Sincere apologies if you are eating lunch while reading this story.)

 Before there was Nintendo DS or Sony PSP, there was this: a handheld game system that could also make calls and send texts.
 While that sounds common now, it wasn’t back in 2003.
 On paper, this device seems like it would have been a slam dunk, but in reality, it was an airball.
 Users complained about its odd shape, weird screen dimensions, and awkward keyboard design.
 And also, the price.
 The N-gage sold for $300, which was a lot then but, honestly, sounds like a complete bargain now.
-Don’t miss the 8 most ironic inventions ever.
+Don’t miss these weirdest inventions ever.

 Coors Rocky Mountain Spring Water